-POL\ E191 Rules of Order: Parliamentary Procedure I 1 с.н.
-Previously: GO 111 Elective Code: SS
+POL E191 Rules of Order: Parliamentary Procedure I 1 c.h

 Prerequisite: Election or appointment to the Student Senate

 A study of the creation, organization and work of a political group using democratic principles.
 The strength and weaknesses of the democratic form of government will be studied.
 The foundation of the course is parliamentary procedures and Student Senate meetings will be the laboratory in which these skills will be practiced.
 Leadership and managerial roles will be studied and the opportunities for the practical application of these many roles will be furnished.
 As a study of human interrelationships in the democratic political environment, the course will provide the opportunity for the student to develop the skills necessary for effective participation in community organizations.